shauntmcgovern/ThisIsDirectWordFromLarryHoover/README.md

 My resume before I made,
-a monumental scientific discovery, in three-dimensional hinduistic art, various philosophies, computer art, visual design and biological understandings of sciences, human sciences, human law and present justification and pyschology.
+a monumental scientific discovery, in three-dimensional hinduistic art, various philosophies, computer art, visual design && biological understandings of sciences, human sciences, human law && present justification && pyschological understanding along with physiological human understandings && any type of species animal understandings.
 The daemon is in use at all capability.